Signs of Dyslexia in Young and Elementary School Children

 The video below shows how dyslexia affects an elementary school child's ability to function in a school environment and the impact it has on academic performance.

-When learning disabilities are not caught early, children will suffer when trying to learn at school .
+When learning disabilities are not caught early, children will suffer when trying to learn at school.
 Many children with learning disabilities are average or above average intelligence, but they are unable to spell, read, or write at their grade level.
 It takes twice or three times as long for them to complete their homework.
 Unfortunately, school administrators may decide that the children are not “bad enough” or “behind enough” to get the specialized help that they need.

-Parents, caregivers, and teachers may blame the children for their poor academic performance and label them as careless, immature, lazy, stupid, hyper, and having a behavioral problem.
+Parents, caregivers, and teachers may blame the children for their poor academic performance and label them as careless, immature, lazy, stupid, hyper, or having a behavioral problem.
 The children may be told that they were not trying hard enough and often seem to be lost in daydreams and lose track of time.

 As a result, children with learning disabilities: